halnasri/nlohmann_json/TSF/docs/ci_failure_rate_analysis.md

 ### `ci_test_coverage`

 The failure rate of `ci_test_coverage` in this period is explained by intentional CI maintenance rather than unstable tests.
-A significant portion of failures comes from work on PR [#4595](https://github.com/nlohmann/json/pull/4595), where the coverage workflow itself was updated and repeatedly executed on the `fix-coverage` branch; several intermediate runs failed until the configuration of `gcov`, `lcov`, and the Coveralls uploader was corrected.
+A significant portion of failures comes from work on PR [#4595](https://github.com/nlohmann/json/pull/4595), where the coverage workflow itself was updated and repeatedly executed on the `fix-coverage` branch and several intermediate runs failed until the configuration of `gcov`, `lcov`, and the Coveralls uploader was corrected.
 Additional failures stem from PR [#4709](https://github.com/nlohmann/json/pull/4709), which upgraded the minimum CMake version and introduced new CMake and OpenSSL configurations in CI.
-During this transition, some `ubuntu.yml` workflow runs—including the coverage job—failed until the revised toolchain setup was stabilized.
+During this transition, some `ubuntu.yml` workflow runs, including the coverage job, failed until the revised toolchain setup was stabilized.
 All changes were merged only after `ci_test_coverage` succeeded, and the underlying unit tests remained consistently green throughout, meaning the elevated failure rate reflects CI/tooling evolution rather than regressions in the JSON library.

 ### `ci_test_clang`